Highlights of RBI's monetary policy statement

 Following are the highlights of the RBI's fourth bi-monthly monetary policy statement of 2019-20: * Repo rate or short-term lending rate reduced by 25 bps to 5.15 pc;

-* It is fifth-rate cut in 2019; * GDP growth forecast lowered for current fiscal to 6.1 pc from 6.9 pc earlier;
+* It is fifth-rate cur in 2019; * GDP growth forecast lowered for current fiscal to 6.1 pc from 6.9 pc earlier;

 * RBI continues with its accommodative monetary stance to revive economic growth; * Government stimulus measures to help strengthen private consumption and spur investments;